 All proceeds benefit Coachella Valley high school Gay Straight Alliances through the Palm Springs Pride GSA Fund.

-Presented by Greater Palm Springs Pride, Equality California, Desert AIDS Project, HRC and the Coachella Valley Harvey Milk Diversity Breakfast Coalition
+Presented by Greater Palm Springs Pride, Equality California and the Coachella Valley Harvey Milk Diversity Breakfast Coalition

 Nino Eilets, The Standard Magazine